 Step 1 Sift the powdered sugar into a medium-sized mixing bowl.
 (This will make the consistency of the icing smoother.)

-Step 2 Add the water, and corn syrup, extract and stir with a fork until it forms a smooth paste.
+Step 2 – Add the water, corn syrup, and extract, then stir with a fork until a smooth paste forms.

-Step 4 Divide the white icing into small separate bowls and add 2-3 drops of vegan food coloring or gel food colors to each one and stir well to get different colors.
+Step 4 Divide the white icing into small bowls, add 2-3 drops of vegan food coloring or gel food coloring to each, and stir well to create different colors.

 A collage of 4 images showing the process of sifting powdered sugar and adding soy milk and coloring to make dairy-free royal icing.